Light up your Halloween party with a round of Glow in the Dark Jello Shots! These classy gelatin treats taste just like a vodka tonic with lime.

 So what makes them glow?
 That’d be the tonic water.

-We picked up a couple black lights in order to do this photo shoot, and gosh, was it fun.
-I think it would be so fun to have a glow in the dark Halloween party with these jello shots!
+We picked up a couple of black lights in order to do this photoshoot, and gosh, was it fun.
+I think it would be so fun to have a glow-in-the-dark Halloween party with these jello shots!

 Also!
 Guess what?
 My friend Heather put together #TheHalloweenProject again and I’m joining her plus a few friends to bring you even more Halloween tricks & treats: